ljcolling/sustainable-computing/src/text/registration.md

 To register for online or in-person attendance at this event, please [go here](https://www.tickettailor.com/events/universityofsussex/986909).
-Registration will close on *1st November*.
+Registration will close on *17th October*.
 If attempting to register after this date, please [email us](mailto:N.Souter@sussex.ac.uk) to enquire about spaces on the waiting list.